Steven Curtis Chapman: Biography

-In 2007, Chapman co-headlined Newsong's annual Winter Jam tour with Jeremy Camp.
+In 2007, Chapman co-headlined NewSong's annual Winter Jam tour with Jeremy Camp.
 For the tour, he brought his sons' band, Colony House, on tour to play as his backing band, along with longtime keyboardist Scott Sheriff.
 Chapman also released This Moment, which included the hit singles "Cinderella" and "Yours", in October 2007.
 "Cinderella" was chosen for WOW Hits 2009.
 On April 20, 2008, Chapman was awarded a star on Nashville's Walk of Fame for his contributions in Christian music.
 On November 3, 2009, Chapman released his seventeenth album Beauty Will Rise.
 Many of the songs from this album are inspired by the death of his daughter, Maria Sue.
 He claims that the songs on the album are his "personal psalms".
-Chapman, his wife and two sons each got a tattoo of the flower that Maria drew before her untimely death.
+Chapman, his wife, and two sons have a tattoo of the flower that Maria drew before her untimely death.

-In August 2012, Chapman announced his departure from Sparrow Records and his signature to Sony Music's Provident Label Group.
+In August 2012, Chapman announced his departure from Sparrow Records and that he had signed with Sony Music's Provident Label Group.
 He released his fourth Christmas album, JOY, on October 16, 2012.
 Deep Roots was released exclusively through Cracker Barrel Old Country Store, Inc. on March 11, 2013.
 In September 2013, Reunion Records released Chapman's eighteenth album (the second with Reunion Records), The Glorious Unfolding, which is also his first studio album in seven years that features completely original material.
 The album received critical acclaim, with many critics ranking it among his other chart-topping albums.
 The album peaked at No. 27 on the US Billboard 200.

-Beginning in September 2014 until September 2017, Chapman hosted the "Sam's Place: Music for the Spirit" concert series at the Ryman Auditorium in Nashville and featured performances by the likes of MercyMe, Amy Grant, Michael W. Smith and Third Day.
+From September 2014 until September 2017, Chapman hosted the Sam's Place: Music for the Spirit concert series at the Ryman Auditorium in Nashville and featured performances including MercyMe, Amy Grant, Michael W. Smith, and Third Day.
 In 2015, Chapman released "Warrior" as the official song for the soundtrack to War Room.
 "Amen", was sent to Christian AC radio on October 6, 2015.
 In 2019, Chapman released the sequel to his Billboard Bluegrass #1 Album Deep Roots entitled Deeper Roots: Where the Bluegrass Grows, which also peaked #1 on the Billboard Bluegrass charts.

+On July 27, 2024, Chapman was invited to become a member of the Grand Ole Opry by Ricky Skaggs.
+He was inducted November 1, 2024 by Lady A and is, to date, the only contemporary Christian musician to hold Opry membership.
+His father and brother joined him on stage to sing a song together and fulfilled his father's lifelong dream of singing at the Grand Ole Opry.